jkk245/Ethereum-Financial-Forensics---Ponzi-Example/README.md

 Ethereum Financial Forensics - Ponzi Example is a decentralized application (dApp) that simulates the application of a Ponzi scheme using test Ether and smart contract exchanges.

+<b>Some useful defintions:</b>
+- Initial Coin Offering (ICO):
+An unregulated means by which funds are raised for a new cryptocurrency venture.
+An Initial Coin Offering (ICO) is used by startups to     bypass the rigorous and regulated capital-raising process required by venture capitalists or banks.
+In an ICO campaign, a percentage of the cryptocurrency is sold to early backers of the project in exchange for legal tender or other cryptocurrencies, but usually for Bitcoin.

+-Ponzi Scheme:

 It involves using a (Fake Ether)/Rinkeby TestNet distribution of Ether.
 Interesting features to note that at its simplest form, this smart contract